shybovycha/shybovycha.github.io/_drafts/functional-programming-in-a-real-world.md

 date: '2018-01-13T18:01:00+01:00'
 ---

-There is quite a hype around functional programming kicking off in past few years.
+There has been quite a lot of hype around functional programming kicking off in past few years.
 A lot of buzz on how it simplifies developers' lives, making code more straightforward, clean and testable.
 But to what extent is all of that true?